 Root Cause Analysis (RCA) enables prevention of problems, by analyzing problems that happened in the past.
-Purpose is to identify main causes that lead to the problem, and to initiate actions to prevent similar problems from occurring.
-RCA can be applied on any problem case; like major defects, project disturbances, or findings from assessments.
+The purpose is to identify the main causes that lead to the problem, and to initiate actions to prevent similar problems from occurring.
+RCA can be applied to any problem case; like major defects, project disturbances, or findings from assessments.
 What’s the business benefit of doing Root Cause Analysis you may ask?
 Well, there are several good business reasons to do it.

 I’m a bit surprised to see only a few votes for optimizing the delivery chain, and improving processes.
 I know that many people are not that fond of processes and process improvement (ok, I have my own view on what a process is), so that may explain the low scores?
 But still, I’ve seen that using Root Cause Analysis within a Lean Six Sigma approach can give significant benefits.
 For instance, using a Value Stream Analysis tot find where the delays are in the product life-cycle, and use Root Cause Analysis to determine the causes and take preventive actions.

 The results of this poll have been presented at QA&Test 2011 on October 28, in my 10th anniversary presentation on Root Cause Analysis.
 Feel free to download the slides of Continuous Quality Improvement using Root Cause Analysis.

 For more information on Root Cause Analysis, see:

 Thanks to everyone who contributed to this poll and who attended QA&Test2011!

 My 2nd book What Drives Quality, released in 2017, helps you to improve the quality of the software products and deliver high-quality products to your customers and stakeholders.